adonisjs/legacy-docs/3.0/request.md

 #### match(keys...)

-Returns a boolean indicating whether the current request url matches any of the given patterns.
+Returns a boolean indicating whether the current request URL matches any of the given patterns.

 ```javascript
 // url - /user/1